craneon/nanoc/content/posts/georgia.md

 image_no: 3
 ---

 We stand at the edge of the world, overlooking lunar hills striped with rust and tan.
-Azerbaijan unfolds beneath us, a March desert empty but for a flock of sheep and the border patrol station.
+Azerbaijan unfolds outwards, a March desert empty but for a flock of sheep and the border patrol station.
 Fortunately, we encounter no Azeri patrols as we test the unmarked border.

 <!-- more -->